whatmakeart/whatmakeart.github.io/content/video/adobe-premiere-pro/how-to-make-countdown-timer-adobe-premiere.md

 ### Building the Countdown Timer

-Next, we dive into the exciting part—building your timer!
+Next, we dive into the exciting part-building your timer!
 You'll learn how to create a 30-second timer (or any length you desire) by adjusting the playhead and utilizing the snapping feature for precision.

 ### Customizing the Timecode